-The following summaries do not purport to be complete statements of the rights of Lomak stockholders under the Lomak Restated Certificate of Incorporation (the "Lomak Charter") and the Lomak Amended and Restated By-Laws (the "Lomak By-Laws") as compared with the rights of Domain stockholders under the Domain Second Amended and Restated Certificate of Incorporation (the "Domain Charter") and the Domain Second Amended and Restated By-Laws (the "Domain Second Amended and Restated By-Laws (the "Domain Sy-Laws") or a complete description of the specific provisions referred to herein.
+The following summaries do not purport to be complete statements of the rights of Lomak stockholders under the Lomak Restated Certificate of Incorporation (the "Lomak Charter") and the Lomak Amended and Restated By-Laws (the "Lomak By-Laws") as compared with the rights of Domain stockholders under the Domain Second Amended and Restated Certificate of Incorporation (the "Domain Charter") and the Domain Second Amended and Restated By-Laws (the "Domain By-Laws") or a complete description of the specific provisions referred to herein.
 The identification of specific differences is not meant to indicate that other equal or more significant differences do not exist.
 These summaries are qualified in their entirety by reference to the DGCL and governing corporate instruments of Lomak and Domain, to which stockholders are referred.